SUBSTANTIAL ATTORNEY FEE AWARD TO WIFE DESPITE FINDING OF PROLONGING LITIGATION AND ENGAGING IN MERITLESS MOTION PRACTICE

 I have been litigating divorce cases for more than three decades.
 Recent results can be found within the TESTIMONIALS page on this website.

 Focusing on the needs of the client and the results sought have always been a hallmark of my Long Island matrimonial practice over the past 34 years.
-Feel free to contact me, H. Michael Stern, Esq. a Long Island divorce and family law attorney, if you are interested in discussing your matrimonial, divorce, custody, support, visitation, paternity or family law matter by phone at 516-747-2290.
+Feel free to contact me, H. Michael Stern, Esq. a Long Island divorce lawyer, if you are interested in discussing your matrimonial, divorce, custody, support, visitation, paternity or family law matter by phone at 516-747-2290.

 My Nassau County office is conveniently located adjacent to the Roosevelt Field Mall Ring Road at 666 Old Country Road, Suite 555, in Garden City, New York.